The Short Version

 If you are starting just a few plants, find a container that is tall and narrow.
 That’s truly all you need to keep in mind.
 I will elaborate on containers a bit more below, but too much emphasis is put on the container.
 Even a plain old 4” pot can work just fine.

 We prefer to use a pot that is 5” tall and about 2-3” wide (we use the Anderson Band pot, 2 ⅜ x 5” to be exact).
 Some people use the cardboard tube from the middle of a toilet paper roll.
 In England the standard tray of choice is a product called a Rootrainer.
 Again it is tall and narrow allowing the the long deep root system to grow, and then the tray opens like a book, exposing the root system without disturbance.
-You can find them on Amazon, and perhaps from other online retailers.
+You can find them from several online retailers.
 If you are only growing a couple dozen plants the cost is justifiable to have a reusable tray system that will produce good plants year after year.
 We don’t use them simply because we grow about 30,000 plants a year the tray cost would be substantial.
 A deep 50 cell tray will also work.
 My favorite I’ve found is the T.O. plastics Sure Roots tray.
 Again, don’t stress about your container, but I wanted to share what I’ve learned through the years.

 Any well draining potting media will suffice.
 I used ProMix BX for years, but I have recently switched to a mix with more bark in it for better drainage.
 Sweet pea roots are big and can negotiate a coarser media than a tiny slow growing seedling can.
 Something compost based is also a good choice.
 I have had good luck with Vermont Compost Fort Vee.
 Again, this is not a point to stress over.
 If you have a very fine seedling mix on hand just add some pearlite to create better drainage and get on with things.
 We all have access to different mixes, so any general seed starting mix will work.

-Sow seeds about ½” deep, making sure they make good contact with the soil.
+Sow seeds about ½-1” deep, making sure they make good contact with the soil.
 You can sow directly into your final tray or container, or you can sow a number of seeds in a pot for transplanting after sprouting.
 We now use the latter method as we can start many more in a smaller space and then space them out at time of transplant.
 We sow 25 seeds per 4” pot for germination.
-If you’re sowing a tray or less of plants, sow directly into the tall narrow container of your choosing.
+If you’re sowing a tray or two, sow directly into the tall narrow container of your choosing.
 Simply sow, water well, and keep at 50-55 degree until you see emergence.

 Notice I didn’t mention soaking.
 It is entirely unnecessary and in fact can reduce your percentage of germination by spreading fungal diseases from seed to seed.
 Roger Parsons of the UK and Dr. Keith Hammett of New Zealand (the two foremost experts in the genus) don’t soak.
 So I don’t either, and I get near perfect germination every time.